 In line with the Kirin Group’s medium- and long-term business plans, the Group promotes the development of business and capital alliances with other companies in Japan and overseas, as part of its measures to improve the Group’s competitive position and to achieve growth.
 In taking this approach, however, the Group may not be able to exercise sufficient control over the management, operations, or assets of business alliance partners, and could be affected by circumstances in the allied companies.
 The Group’s business performance and financial position could also be adversely affected if the performance of business alliance partners was below expectations or other factors should force the Group to recognize impairment losses of goodwill, etc. associated with the Group’s capital investments.

-The Kirin Group promotes the development of business and capital alliances with other companies in Japan and overseas, and as a result, the background of Kirin Group employees varies in terms of race, nationality, tradition and culture, and corporate philosophy.
-The Group respects the diversity of its employees and aims to generate innovation from that diversity.
-The Group, however, runs the risk of being unable to sufficiently secure and/or develop highly specialized human resources.
-In terms of industrial safety and health, the Group ensures to the greatest degree possible that no industrial/occupational accident occurs, as that would have a significant impact on its employees.
-Should such an incident occur, however, significant damage would be incurred, not only to Group facilities but also to the Group's invaluable human resources.
-Such a situation may have an adverse impact on the Group's business performance and financial position.
+The Kirin Group conducts business activities in Japan and overseas, and the background of Kirin Group employees varies in terms of race, nationality and culture.
+The Group respects the diversity of its employees and aims to increase its organizational capability to realize value creation .
+The Group, however, runs the risk of being unable to sufficiently secure and/or develop the highly specialized human resources necessary for its business activities.
+In terms of industrial safety and health, the Group not only complies with relevant laws and regulations but also ensures to the greatest degree possible that no industrial/occupational accident occurs.
+Should such an incident take place, however, significant damage would be incurred that may have an adverse impact on the Group’s business performance and financial position.

-The Kirin Group makes the utmost effort regarding quality assurance to offer customers 'safety in food,' by conducting groupwide quality audits, etc. through an enhanced product quality assurance and management system that encompasses goods manufactured at the Group's own factories as well as those imported or manufactured at other companies under agreements with them.
-However, if an unexpected problem in quality management, etc., were to arise beyond the scope of the Group's capacity to ensure quality assurance, the Group's business activities may be restricted and its business performance and financial position may be adversely affected.
+The Kirin Group makes the maximum effort regarding quality assurance to offer customers ‘safety in food,’ by conducting groupwide quality audits, etc. through an enhanced product quality assurance and management system that encompasses goods manufactured at the Group’s own factories as well as those imported or manufactured at other companies .
+However, if an unexpected problem in quality management, etc., were to arise beyond the scope of the Group’s capacity to ensure quality assurance, the Group’s business activities may be restricted and its business performance and financial position may be adversely affected.

-Meanwhile, in the Kirin Group's pharmaceuticals business, strenuous efforts are made to ensure as far as possible that pharmaceuticals manufactured at the Group's own facilities or procured from other companies meet stringent quality control standards in addition to all regulatory standards.
+Meanwhile, in the Kirin Group’s pharmaceuticals business, strenuous efforts are made to ensure as far as possible that pharmaceuticals manufactured at the Group’s own facilities or procured from other companies meet stringent quality control standards in addition to all regulatory standards.
 However, it is possible that unforeseen problems related to product defects, etc. might emerge which would go beyond the scope of quality assurance initiatives and lead to large-scale product recalls or product liability compensation.
-This could have a serious impact on the Group's social credibility and result in its business performance and financial position being adversely affected.
-In addition, while pharmaceutical drugs undergo strict safety testing in the development stage and are screened by the authorities concerned before reaching approval, it is not uncommon for new side effects to be discovered as a result of the accumulation of post-marketing usage data.
-The discovery of unanticipated side effects post-marketing may have negative consequences for the Group's business performance and financial position.
+This could have a serious impact on the Group’s social credibility and result in its business performance and financial position being adversely affected.
+In addition, pharmaceutical products undergo strict safety audits at the development stage and following checks by the relevant national authorities are approved, however following launch, on occasion previously uncommon side effects based on the accumulated results of users may become apparent.
+The discovery of unexpected side effects discovered following launch may have negative consequences for the Group’s business performance and financial position.

 In addition to important information relating to the Group’s management, the Kirin Group retains confidential information about a number of companies and individuals.
 The Group manages such information by establishing and following internal regulations, etc., and emphasizes the importance of correct information management through employee education/training programs and other such measures, as well as having systems-related security policies and structures in place.
 Meanwhile, the group has information systems for sharing information and improving business efficiency, and takes measures to maintain stable operation of the systems.
 However, there is a possibility that computer viruses, unauthorized access, natural disasters, or other occurrences could cause loss, leakage, or alteration of information, or that systems could stop or become temporarily unserviceable.
 Any such problems may have an adverse impact on the Group’s business performance and financial position.

-Other risks not mentioned in the above but that could affect the Group's business performance and financial position include investment in research and development and market competition.
+Other risks not mentioned in the above but that could affect the Group’s business performance and financial position includes capital investment, system investment, and investment in research and development as well as market competition.

 © 2007 Kirin Holdings Company, Limited.